 Life in Pennsylvania can be made so much easier with a nice smile.
 This isn’t just because of the fact that you essentially brighten up everyone’s day with one, but also because of the confidence boost that it offers.
-This is essentially why your local Wilkes Barre cosmetic dentist consistently works to help you maintain and restore the beauty of your smile.
+This is essentially why your local Wilkes Barre cosmetic dentistry consistently works to help you maintain and restore the beauty of your smile.
 Nonetheless, while there certainly are kinds of food that could stain and ruin your teeth, there are also many that can in fact help you the way your dentist does.

 Cheese and Dairy